To celebrate Roald Dahl Day on the 13th September, I’ve put together a fun collection of Roald Dahl science experiments and activity ideas.

 The BFG blows dreams from bottles into children’s rooms, I imagine these bottles to be filled with a sparkly, glittery potion, maybe a bit like this lava lamp?
 What do you think?

-Could you make a nightmare version using black or dark green food colouring?
+Another idea is to make a nightmare version using black or dark green food colouring.

 How tall is the BFG?